stevermeister/ngx-cookie-service/README.md

 </p>

 Angular service to read, set and delete browser cookies.
 Originally based on the [ng2-cookies](https://www.npmjs.com/package/ng2-cookies) library.
 This service is lightweight, and its bundle size is **1.3 Kb** to ensure fast loading times and optimal performance.
-Checkout bundle size details [here](https://bundlephobia.com/package/ngx-cookie-service@17.0.0)

 ## Installation